Becquerel Institute – Advanced Intelligence & Research on Solar Photovoltaics

-Becquerel Institute provides expert advice on PV and electricity markets, with a particular focus in the fields of PV markets, PV industry analysis, PV competitiveness within the electricity markets, policy analysis, business modelling, financial instruments, and BIPV.
+Becquerel Institute delivers strategic advisory to the actors of the energy transition, from Europe to Asia.
+Our expert network researches PV and electricity markets, with a particular focus in the fields of PV markets, PV industry analysis, PV competitiveness within the electricity markets, policy analysis, business modelling, financial instruments, and BIPV/VIPV.

 Our Research activities consist in a combination of direct participation to research programs, in Europe and globally as well as internally funded research projects.